-- Hypoxemia is both a marker of risk of a poor outcome due to the severity of the underlying disease(s) that has caused hypoxemia, and an independent risk factor of poor outcome.
+- Hypoxaemia is both a marker of risk of a poor outcome due to the severity of the underlying disease(s) that has caused hypoxemia and an independent risk factor of poor outcome.

-- There are risks associated with both hypoxemia and hyperoxemia, which underlie the importance of prescribing oxygen only if required, and to within a target oxygen saturation range.”7
+- There are risks associated with both hypoxemia and hypoxemia, which underlie the importance of prescribing oxygen only if required, and to within a target oxygen saturation range.”6

 Select your device correctly

-There are different types of machines available that provide additional oxygen, in the forms of liquid oxygen and compressed oxygen.
-Liquid oxygen devices are more portable, since they occupy limited space.
-However, after being constricted for a long time, the oxygen in a liquid oxygen device dries up.
-Large compressed oxygen machines are great if one plans to use them solely at one’s house, since they come in a metal tank.
-Nevertheless, there are smaller versions of compressed oxygen devices that are useful to carry around when one has to go out.
+Various types of machines provide additional oxygen, in the forms of liquid and compressed oxygen.
+Liquid oxygen devices are more portable and occupy limited space.
+However, the oxygen in a liquid oxygen device dries up after some time.
+Large compressed oxygen machines are suitable for domestic use since they come in a metal tank.
+Nevertheless, smaller versions of compressed oxygen devices are useful to carry around when going out.

-As an alternative to traditional liquid or compressed oxygen devices, there are concentrators.
-Concentrators fill up oxygen automatically by themselves and do not need tank replacements.
-However, they occupy a considerable amount of electric power and can be very loud.
-In addition, these devices come in both travel-friendly and home-friendly options.
+As an alternative to traditional liquid or compressed oxygen devices, Concentrators fill up oxygen automatically and do not require tank replacements.
+However, they consume excessive power and can be very loud.
+In addition, concentrators come in both travel-friendly and home-friendly options.